Ze-Fn/DA-DS-LearningAndPortfolio/Asking the Right Question.md

 Why do students perform lower on summative assessment of Informatics?

 # Hypotheses
-* There is an inconsistency between what are being assessed and what the students learned during the learning period.
+1. The summative assessment does not measure what the students learned during their learning period.
+2. The students did not study for their test.

 # Data Gathering Procedure
 1. Request access file to the teacher who is responsible for storing students' exam data (i.e. Curriculum Division).